Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Statistical guarantees for shallow linear neural networks

-The network parameters in deep learning are usually estimated via standard statistical techniques, such as least-squares or logistic loss, complemented by some type of regularization, such as dropout \citep{Hinton2012, Molchanov2017,Neklyudov2017,Salehinejad2019}, batch normalization~\citep{ioffe2015batch}, explicit regularization \citep{Alvarez16,Feng17,Liu15,Scardapane17}, or low-rank approximation \citep{Denil2013,Denton2014,Jaderberg2014}.
-To fix ideas, we focus on least-squares complemented by (elementwise) $\ell_1$-regularization:
+We assume our regression setup ($\dataouti\in\R$) rather than a classification setup ($\dataouti\in\{0,1\}$ or $\dataouti\in\{1,\dots,k\}$) because the unbounded outputs make regression considerably more challenging to analyze mathematically.
+In other words, our regression results transfer readily to classification.
+The usual loss function in regression is least squares.
+In deep-learning practice, however, least squares (and similarly logistic loss in classification) is complemented with dropout~\citep{srivastava2014dropout,Salehinejad2019}, batch normalization~\citep{ioffe2015batch}, low-rank approximation~\citep{Denil2013}, and so forth, which yield implicit regularization, or least squares is even complemented with explicit regularization directly~\citep{Alvarez16,lemhadri2021lassonet,HEBIRI2025106195}.
+It is well understood that implicit regularization is related to explicit regularization~\citep{lutke2024dropout}.
+Thus, to mimic deep-learning practice, we consider least-squares complemented by (elementwise) $\ell_1$-regularization: \begin{linenomath}

-where $\tuning\in[0,\infty)$ is a tuning parameter to be calibrated (see~\cite{sardy2020needles} for some theory insights).
+\end{linenomath} where $\tuning\in[0,\infty)$ is a tuning parameter to be calibrated (see~\cite{sardy2020needles} for some theory insights).
 Such estimators are standard in machine learning and statistics~\citep{Lederer2021HD,eldar2012compressed}.
-As usual, we measure the (in-sample-)prediction risk by
+Despite $\ell_1$-norm is non-smooth, it often poses very little problems in terms of computations (see~\cite{friedman2010regularization}).
+Also recently, the $\ell_1$-norm has been effectively used to promote sparsity in neural networks~\citep{lemhadri2021lassonet}.